BDC Hamburger Icon

 Open row

-Being an entrepreneur comes with risks.
-Following your vision takes precedence over job security and regular paychecks.
-Although a good idea, a strong work ethic and a fair amount of start-up capital might provide a positive beginning, it won’t prevent failure.
+Being an entrepreneur comes with inherent risks as following your vision takes precedence over job security and regular paychecks.
+Although a good idea, a strong work ethic and adequate startup capital may provide a positive beginning, they won’t guarantee success.
+However, honing specific skills and following sound advice can help set up your venture for success.
+We’ll highlight 10 skills necessary for entrepreneurial success and share best practices for overcoming the risks of striking out on your own.

 1. Communication